Interim RTE boss apologises for ‘drip-feed’ of information

 Mr Lynch said: “We would also like to put on record to the members of this committee, our profound regret, that as an executive board, the standards of governance on a number of issues was far lower than required.

-Chairwoman of the RTE Board Siun Ni Raghallaigh told the committee she was “deeply unhappy at the evident pattern of inconsistency and lack of completeness in the provision of information” by the Executive so far.
+Chairwoman of the RTE board Siun Ni Raghallaigh told the committee she was “deeply unhappy at the evident pattern of inconsistency and lack of completeness in the provision of information” by RTE’s executive team so far.

-“Regrettably, this pattern has persisted I believe there is a high probability that more information will emerge in the days and weeks ahead.”
+“Regrettably, this pattern has persisted, I believe there is a high probability that more information will emerge in the days and weeks ahead,” she said.

-Ms Ni Raghallaigh also welcomed reviews into the broadcaster’s accounts, governance and contractors.
+Ms Ni Raghallaigh also welcomed the reviews into the broadcaster’s accounts, governance and contractors.

-“I think it is fair to say that it is this culture, of careless stewardship and indifference to proper process, that has sown the seeds of the crisis that has shaken this institution to its core.”
+“I think it is fair to say that it is this culture, of careless stewardship and indifference to proper process, that has sown the seeds of the crisis that has shaken this institution to its core,” she said.

 Ms Ni Raghallaigh pre-empted a question on whether she has confidence in the executive by saying a “blanket yes or no” would be deeply damaging to the diverse range of individuals from different parts of the organisation that make up that group as well as the staff that report to them.